SharePoint/PnP-Guidance/articles/Data-storage-options-in-SharePoint-Online.md

 - To update the data structure, you must rewrite application logic for storing and updating data.

-- Information stored in the list cannot be shared easily with other apps.
+- Information stored in the list cannot be shared easily with other add-ins.

 - You cannot search for data in SharePoint.